-In 2019, there were numerous offers available that allowed consumers to take a credit card and transfer the credit to another card to pay off the balance.
+In 2019, multiple offers were available that allowed consumers to take a credit card and transfer the credit to another card to pay off the balance.
 Then they would be given an interest-free period in which they could pay back the balance.
 This was an excellent way for consumers to avoid expensive interest rates on their credit cards and helps consumers manage their debt more easily.

 Not an Isolated Case

 This behaviour by lenders is not unique.
 At the beginning of the 2008 recession, similar behaviours by credit card companies were seen.
-In December 2007, there were 118 available deals, but by June 2009 this had fallen to 97.
+For example, in December 2007, there were 118 available deals, but by June 2009, this had fallen to 97.

 As the UK officially entered a recession in August, lenders have been looking at an uncertain market.
 There are still concerns about what a second wave of Covid-19 might do to the UK market.
-There are also concerns that foot traffic in shopping areas are much lower than they were in the same period last year.
+There are also concerns that foot traffic in shopping areas is much lower than in the same period last year.
 Some places have seen a 40% drop in traffic.
-If customers aren’t returning to the high streets, then spending will be lower and the recession could continue for longer than the UK government had hoped.
+If customers aren’t returning to the high streets, then spending will be lower, and the recession could continue for longer than the UK government had hoped.

 Transfer Fees Are Rising

 Most interest-free balance transfer offers will have a clause where a charge is made against any transfer fee.
-This is normally a percentage of the money transfer.
-This can increase the amount of debt that is incurred, but when you can have a 24-month interest-free period, the costs of the transfer are usually much lower than the cost of the interest over the period.
+This is usually a percentage of the money transfer.
+This can increase the amount of debt incurred, but when you can have a 24-month interest-free period, the transfer costs are usually much lower than the cost of the interest over the period.

 The average fee for the transfer of debt to a new card is also increasing.
 In January, the average fee was 2.27% of the balance.
 In July 2020, the fee had increased by 2.32%.
 It is not known whether this is because the best deals have been pulled from the market, leaving the more expensive ones, or whether credit card firms have started to increase fees.